John H. Cunha Jr.

 - Jack is consistently listed as a leading Criminal Defense Attorney, White Collar Crime, in Boston Magazine’s annual review.

 He practices in Massachusetts, New York, the U.S. District Court for Massachusetts, the U.S. First Circuit Court of Appeals, and the U.S. Supreme Court.
-For ten years, as a part-time clinical instructor while a full-time lawyer, Jack taught, cajoled and guided Harvard Law School students representing clients in actual Massachusetts criminal cases, much to the distress of many prosecutors.
+For ten years, as a part-time clinical instructor while a full-time lawyer, Jack taught, cajoled and guided Harvard Law School students representing clients in Massachusetts criminal cases, much to the distress of many prosecutors.

 Jack successfully represents clients charged with a broad variety of offenses, ranging from murder and complex federal crimes, to drunk driving and domestic assault, to helping extricate kids from unthinking juvenile mistakes that could effect their whole lives.